 The PV-BDOB approach the context words in the input is ignored.
 Instead of that the model predicts words randomly sampled from the paragraph in the output.
 This model requires to store less data in contrast to PV-DM.
 It is very similar to Skip-gram model in Word2Vec.

-GloVe

-GloVe (Global Vectors) is an unsupervised learning algorithm for words embeddings that captures the global corpus statistics.
-It is built on two main methods – global matrix factorization and local context windows.
-Global matrix factorization is used to reduce large term frequency matrices, which usually represent the occurrence or absence of words in a document.
-When it is applied to term frequency matrices it is called latent semantic analysis (LSA).
-Two methods are used in local context windows: CBOW and skip-gram that are mentioned in the chapter about word2vec.

 FastText

 FastText uses a hierarchical classifier which reduces the time complexities of training and testing (from linear to logarithmic with respect to the number of classes).
 It also exploits the fact that class are imbalanced by using Huffman algorithm.